Skip to main content

 What is Section 206 of the New York LLC Law?

-Section 206 is the statute in the New York Limited Liability Company Law that requires every LLC formed in New York to publish a notice of formation in two newspapers — one daily, one weekly — designated by the county clerk.
-The notice runs once per week for six consecutive weeks, and a Certificate of Publication must then be filed with the Department of State within 120 days of the LLC's formation.
+Section 206 is the statute in the New York Limited Liability Company Law that requires every LLC designated in any New York county to publish a notice of formation in two newspapers designated by the county clerk — one daily, one weekly.
+For a Westchester-designated LLC, that means publishing in two newspapers approved by the Westchester County Clerk.
+The notice runs once per week for six consecutive weeks, and the Certificate of Publication (Form DOS-1708) must then be filed with the NY Department of State within 120 days of the LLC's effective formation date.

 Yes.
-Section 206 applies to every LLC formed in New York regardless of the number of members.
-Single-member LLCs, multi-member LLCs, and professional LLCs (PLLCs) must all comply with the publication requirement.
+Section 206 applies to every LLC designated in Westchester County regardless of the number of members.
+Single-member Westchester LLCs, multi-member Westchester LLCs, and professional LLCs (PLLCs) designated in Westchester must all comply.

 What is the penalty for not complying with Section 206?

 There is no fine or monetary penalty.
 Instead, your LLC's authority to conduct business in New York is suspended.
-This primarily means your LLC cannot initiate lawsuits in New York state courts.
-Contracts remain valid, liability protection remains intact, and you can cure the suspension at any time by completing publication.
+This primarily means your LLC cannot initiate lawsuits in New York state courts and cannot obtain a Certificate of Good Standing.
+Contracts remain valid, liability protection remains intact, and you can cure the suspension at any time by completing Westchester publication and filing the Certificate of Publication.
+See missed publication deadline in Westchester for the full recovery process.
 For specific questions about how suspension may affect your situation, consult with a qualified attorney.

 Can I complete Section 206 publication after the 120-day deadline?

 Yes.
-You can complete the publication requirement at any time after the deadline has passed.
-Once you file the Certificate of Publication with the Department of State, the suspension of your LLC's authority is annulled retroactively.
-There is no additional fee or penalty for late compliance.
+You can complete Westchester publication at any time after the deadline.
+Once you file your Certificate of Publication with the NY Department of State, the suspension of your LLC's authority is annulled retroactively.
+There is no late penalty fee, and the cost is identical to on-time publication ($250–$450 DIY or $385 with our flat-fee service).

 Why doesn't New York require corporations to publish?

 This is one of the most common criticisms of Section 206.
 New York's Business Corporation Law does not contain a similar publication requirement for corporations.
 The LLC publication requirement has been called an inconsistency by legislators and legal commentators.
-Multiple repeal bills have cited this disparity as a reason to eliminate the requirement, but as of 2026, it remains in place.
+Multiple repeal bills have cited this disparity as a reason to eliminate the requirement, but as of 2026, it remains in place for every Westchester County LLC.

-Do I need a lawyer to comply with Section 206?
+Do I need a lawyer to comply with Section 206 in Westchester?

-No. Publication is an administrative process — not a legal proceeding.
-You can handle it yourself, hire a publication service like ours, or have an attorney manage it.
-Most LLC owners do not need a lawyer for this step — see DIY LLC publication versus using a service for a comparison.
-If your LLC has unusual circumstances, consulting an attorney is a reasonable precaution.
-For common questions, check the FAQ page.
+No. Publication is an administrative process, not a legal proceeding.
+You can handle Westchester publication yourself, hire a flat-fee specialist like us, or have an attorney manage it.
+Most Westchester LLC owners do not need a lawyer for this step — see DIY vs. publication service in Westchester.
+For unusual situations (mid-publication LLC name changes, contested registered-agent designations), consulting an attorney is reasonable.

 How much does Section 206 publication cost in Westchester County?